 For me a true community-based research is the one using free, prior and informed consent.
 Free, since the community always has the right to say no. In accordance with the international rights that Indigenous Peoples have achieved, through hard work and international cooperation amongst Indigenous and governmental institutions and states.
 The plans for the research have to be announced to the right institutions of the communities, prior to the initiation of such a research project, in order for them to take part on an equal basis, with those that want to do research in the areas of the communities in question.
 Last, but not least, it has to be on an informed consent approach.
 Informed means that the community has all the given information they need in order for them to make an informed decision.
 This includes how information gathered will be used, stored and what it will be used for.
 The community in question has the right to approve such plans, since they will be the ones that will have the right to review the plans and the results, in accordance with the before mentioned internationally achieved rights.

-This is a good reason to have regional protocols, so that communities can define what free, prior and informed consent will mean for them.
+This is a good reason to have regional protocols, so that communities can define what free, prior, and informed consent will mean for them.
 At the U.S. - Nordic Leaders' Summit it was stated: ''The United States and the Nordic countries are committed to recognizing the rights of the Indigenous and local peoples and we reaffirm our commitment to the unique role played by Arctic Indigenous and local communities and their traditional and local knowledge."

-.2 Heather Gordon, Greenland
+5.2 Heather Gordon, Greenland

-Heather Gordon, an Indigenous Studies PhD student at University of Alaska Fairbanks interviewed North American researchers and Inuit Greenlanders about how to build mutually beneficial research relationships for her Master’s research at the University of Wisconsin.
+Heather Gordon, an Indigenous Studies PhD student at University of Alaska Fairbanks, interviewed North American researchers and Inuit Greenlanders about how to build mutually beneficial research relationships for her Master’s research at the University of Wisconsin.
 Trust was a key component of her findings.
 Here is Heather’s discussion about trust:

 “Both the researchers and Greenlanders spoke of a research relationship needing trust.
 I realized that the vital question to address was, “how can researchers build trust with the community they are working in?”
 Through interviews and focus groups, key elements emerged as to what researchers can do to build trust with community members.
 Researchers need to: know community culture and history prior to visiting the community, display proper etiquette by acting with honesty and reciprocity toward community members, act ethically within the culture of the community, exchange knowledge with the community to build social capital, and give back project results in a manner to be understood by the community and put to practical use.
 These actions, according to the Inuit Greenlanders and North American researchers I interviewed, build trust.